JAAR91/JAAR91/README.md

 # About me

-I'm a new softaware developer still learning a lots of new stuff about coding, I enjoy coding and want to become a top of the line software developer.
-Some technologie I can use at the moment are PHP, C#, C++ and HTML.
-I used to be a game moder on steam for a game called KILLING FLOOR(by the way I learned to code it just by reverse engineering, it was fun).
+I'm a full-stack software developer and enjoy coding and love to learn new stuff and new coding languages.
+At the moment I can use HTML, SCSS, ruby, ruby on rails, javascript, C#, and unreal script.
+I love to play the drums, the guitar, and cooking.
+But one of the things I like the most is playing video games, which is one of the reasons I learned Unreal Script because I created my own modified server with new gaming modes for a game called Killing Floor.

 # I'm currently

-Im learning everything about HTML and CSS with microverse program.
+Im learning Javascript on the Microverse program.

 ### Stats 📊
 <p align="center">